Pshy0/pshy_merge/README.md

  - `-- @header`: Adds a line in the output file's header.
  - `-- @hardmerge`: The module will be included without being listed in `pshy.modules`.
  - `-- @preload`: The module will load where it is included, rather than when it is required.

+The compiler also adds some definitions.
+See [`pshy.compiler.definitions`](./lua/pshy/compiler/definitions.lua) for details.